-Annually, EY Switzerland is included in a process to confirm compliance with the EY Global Independence Policy and process requirements, and to report identified exceptions, if any.
+Annually, EY Lithuania is included in an Area-wide process to confirm compliance with the EY Global Independence Policy and process requirements, and to report identified exceptions, if any.

 All EY professionals, and certain others, based on their role or function, are required to confirm compliance with independence policies and procedures at least once a year.
-All manager through partners, and certain others, based on their role or function, are required to confirm compliance quarterly.
+All partners are required to confirm compliance quarterly.